geonetwork/core-geonetwork/docs/manual/docs/user-guide/publishing/managing-privileges.md

 **Notify**: Users in the specified group receive notification if data attached to the metadata record is downloaded.

-Review and make sure that you understand [user_profiles](user_profiles.md) in the User and Group Administration section of this manual.
+Review and make sure that you understand [Users, Groups and Roles](/administrator-guide/managing-users-and-groups/index.rst#user_profiles) in the User and Group Administration section of this manual.

 !!! note